ethyca/fides/clients/fides-js/README.md

 Since `fides-js` is just a package/library, it needs to be hosted somewhere in order to access it.
 We use the `privacy-center`[../privacy-center]'s `/api/fides-js` endpoint to do so.

+## Documentation

+We use [Typedoc](https://typedoc.org/) to generate "FidesJS SDK Reference" docs that explain how to use the `fides.js` script in a customer website.
+You can find those docs here: [docs/README.md](./docs/README.md)

+To regenerate the developer docs, run `npm run docs:generate`.

 ## Developing

 You will need certain environment variables: